Starting a sample project on Kuroco

 Link the GitHub repository to Kuroco using KurocoFront.

-(See: How to deploy the source from Github to KurocoFront for a detailed tutorial.)
+(See: How to deploy the source from GitHub to KurocoFront for a detailed tutorial.)

 d.
-Kuroco management screen settings
+Kuroco admin panel settings

 Content structure (extended columns)